ShaneDeir/ConceptsDreambooth/README.md

 On vast.ai:

-    Rent your instance, wait for it to start then click open.
+* Rent your instance, wait for it to start then click open.

-    This loads your workspace.
+* This loads your workspace.

-    Now on the right hand sided select "new", then Python 3 (ipykernel).
+* Now on the right hand side select "new", then Python 3 (ipykernel).

-    This will load an empty Juptyer Notebook.
+* This will load an empty Juptyer Notebook.

-    In the box type: !git clone https://github.com/ShaneDeir/ConceptsDreambooth
+* In the box type: !git clone https://github.com/ShaneDeir/ConceptsDreambooth

-    Now press the play button (or shift+enter).
+* Now press the play button (or shift+enter).

-    This will clone the repository onto your cloud instance.
+* This will clone the repository onto your cloud instance.

-    Once it's finished, close the tab and go back to the workspace.
+* Once it's finished, close the tab and go back to the workspace.

-    Select the folder called "ConceptsDreambooth".
+* Select the folder called "ConceptsDreambooth".

-    Inside you'll see a file called ConceptsDreambooth_shanedeir.ipynb, open it.
+* Inside you'll see a file called ConceptsDreambooth_shanedeir.ipynb, open it.

-    Now all you have to do is follow the instructions in my Jupyter Noteboook!
+* Now all you have to do is follow the instructions in my Jupyter Noteboook!

-    Great moves!
+## Great moves!
 Keep it up!

-    Important note: When you're finished with the cloud instance, be sure to stop it, then make sure you delete it as well.
+* Important note: When you're finished with the cloud instance, be sure to stop it, then make sure you delete it as well.
-    That way you aren't charged money for an idling machine rental.
+* That way you aren't charged money for an idling machine rental.

 This readme will be updated with a video guide once we finish version 2 of ConceptsDreambooth!
 That way the video will stay relevant.

-Feel free to reach out me with any questions or suggestions!
+Feel free to reach out to me with any questions or suggestions!
 I'm happy to develop what you might find useful!